Hit Parade Charts Hit Parade, 1938-1959

 The survey checks the best sellers on sheet music and phonograph records, the songs most heard on the air and most played on the automatic coin machines, an accurate, authentic tabulation of America's taste in popular music.

-However, the exact procedure of this "authentic tabulation" was never revealed.
+However, the exact methodology for this "authentic tabulation" was never revealed.
 We have a Special Jukebox Page that goes into some detail about that business.
-Until the 1950s, jukeboxes only offered (at most) 24 selections.
+Until the 1950s, jukeboxes offered (at most) 24 selections while hundreds of songs were released each year.
 If you follow our discussion of jukebox mechanisms, you'll find that most machines did not keep totals of how many times each record had been played.
 Based on our look at organized crime and jukeboxes, we suspect that the selections that were made available reflected "payola" rather than popular taste.

 As far as sheet music is concerned, Who would think of buying the sheet music for Sing,Sing, Sing?
 As far as airplay goes, most jive records were kept off the air -- black artists were discriminated against, Rock and Roll was the tool of the devil, etc. In other words, the "survey" had a lot of flaws.